amaresh329/DEVTINDERNODE/homework.md

 -JSobject vs JSON(differnce)
 -Add the express.json middleware to your app
 -Make your signup API dynamic to receive data from the end user.
+-user.findOne with duplicate emailIds which object will returns first -API-get usr by email
+-API-Feed API-GET/feed-get all the usrs from the database -API-Get user by Id
+-create a delete API user call